Azure/batch-shipyard/README.md

   * [H-Series](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/#h-series): STANDARD\_H16R, STANDARD\_H16MR
   * [N-Series](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/#n-series-preview): STANDARD\_NC24R (not yet available)
-* Automatic setup of SSH users to all nodes in the compute pool and optional tunneling to Docker Hosts on compute nodes if specified
+* Automatic setup of SSH users to all nodes in the compute pool and optional tunneling to Docker Hosts on compute nodes

 ## Installation
 Installation is typically an easy two-step process.
 The CLI is also available